 Visit the Motorcycle Safety Foundation start on your journey of learning to ride a motorcycle.
 They have great information!

 So how will this help if the SHTF?

-I know gas is cheap now, but if it ever goes back to $5.00 a gallon, it costs much less to fill up a motorcycle than a car.
-If I need to evade someone in a car that is following me, on my motorcycle, I can go off the road, through fields, yards, over sidewalks, etc. (I want to mention, my husband bought me a 1974 Honda 100.
+If gas ever goes sky-high, it costs much less to fill up a motorcycle than a car.
+If I need to evade someone in a car that is following me, on my motorcycle, I can go off the road, through fields, yards, over sidewalks, etc. (I want to mention, that my husband bought me a 1974 Honda 100.
 It’s a kick start, no electronics to be fried during an EMP).

 I have thought if things get really bad during a collapse, those with the most skills may be “selected” to survive.
 What if you were considered an asset to your group and you are abducted by another one, like becoming forced labor, forced medic, or cook?
 I’m not going to mention any extra skills I have, including riding a motorcycle.
 If one should become available, or be at the premises, I would wait for an opportunity and take off.
 Ladies my age don’t generally ride motorcycles, so nobody would suspect it by looking at me.

 I know this sounds far-fetched, but during a societal collapse and the years that follow, who knows what could happen?
 I’ve watched “The Road” and read “One Second After” and it shows how quickly things fall apart when there is not enough food, shelter, and resources for people.
 I say, gain all the unique and unusual skills you can because who knows, maybe someday you will need them.

 Final Thoughts About Learning to Ride A Motorcycle

 Learning to ride a motorcycle is not just about enjoying the freedom of the open road or seeking adrenaline-fueled adventures.
 It goes beyond that, transforming into a valuable tool for enhancing your survival preparedness.